GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 A token is a small, contextual piece of digital information that can be processed by a robot's or an AI's neural network.

-I measure the output on the bot's Oracle Taskmaster.
+I measure the output on the bot's oracle taskmaster.

 Hence:

-1 RoboTorq = 1 token × 1 kW × 1 RoboHour (like a manhour, following?)
+1 RoboTorq = 1 token × 1 kW × 1 RoboHour (like a man-hour, following?)

 And: